Harnessing quantum back-action for time-series processing

-Hence, the emergence of these white and almost-red regions highlights that an indirect measurement-based protocol, if properly tuned, loses nothing in terms of performance compared to the RSP.
-To stress this last point, in Figure \ref{fig:cuts}, we compare the different sum capacities of the QRC running with the RSP and with the OLP in the case in which $g$ is fixed to a non-optimal value and in the case in which it is fixed to the value that maximized $P_R$ in Figure \ref{fig:cmaps}.
+To stress this last point, in Figure \ref{fig:cuts}, we compare the different sum capacities of the QRC running with the RSP and with the OLP in the case in which $g$ is fixed to a non-optimal value and in the case in which it is fixed to the value that maximized $P_R^{\min}$ in Figure \ref{fig:cmaps_prmin}.
 As a first observation, we can refer to \cite{martinez2021dynamical} to justify the dependence of the performance on the $h$ value.
 In fact, along the horizontal axis, the quantum system undergoes a transition from a localized regime to an ergodic one and it was showcased that being in the ergodic regime is a preferential condition to perform reservoir computing.
 Moreover, what emerges clearly is that optimizing the measurement strength, rather than simply minimizing back-action, is crucial for improving the protocol.